Skip to main content

 IMPORTANT

-Before executing the sample code in this section, you need to firstly establish connection to TDegnine cloud service, please refer to Connect to TDengine Cloud Service.
+How to establish connection to TDegnine Cloud service, please refer to Connect to TDengine Cloud Service.

 In this example, we use query method to execute SQL and get a result object.